csezenoglu/RTD-Loop-Antennas/magnetic-core-loops/introduction.rst

 Introduction
 ************

+The insertion of a ferromagnetic core into a coil increases its self-inductance and effective resistance due to the increase of flux :cite:`burgess:1946iron`.

+A ferrite core in the loop that tends to increase the magnetic flux, the magnetic field, the open-circuit voltage, and in turn the antenna efficiency of the loop.

 Ferrite core electrically small loops are often used for receiving signals, such as in radios and pagers, where the signal to noise ratio is much important than efficiency.

 .. figure:: ../img/effect-of-the-ferrite-rod.png